AgileVentures/CommunityMaintenanceSupport/README.md

 * Weighed ranking over multiple weeks (looking for increasing activity)
 * Logistic regression (identify predictors)
 * Automated contacting? (send "how are you doing" to anyone in the top ranked users, who has not had a DM with a mentor that week)
+* refactor code to short methods, more self documenting?